QSD-Group/QSDsan/docs/source/tutorials/_index.rst

 Additional Resources
 --------------------

+If you find yourself struggle with the installation of QSDsan/setting up the environment, this extended version of `installation instructions <_installation>`_ might be helpful to you.

 To get the full value of ``QSDsan``, we highly recommend reading through the documents of these packages:

 - `biosteam docs <https://biosteam.readthedocs.io/en/latest/index.html>`_